craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 A hallway connects from the [[#Grand Chamber]] to an opposing pair of single doors.
 Behind each is one of the four following Workshop layouts.

 ##### Crude Metalworks
 The Crude Metalworks is a large workshop.
 Four crucibles are manually fed raw metals collected from the secure drop-shoot on the wall opposing the door.
-In the center of the room, surrounded by the crucibles, a table carries dozens of casts and shaping tools.
+In the center of the room, surrounded by the crucibles, a table carries dozens of simple casts and shaping tools.

+A stone cart is somewhere within this room, having been used by Loyalist Workers to transport materials around the room.

 ##### Fine Metalworks
 ##### Textiles Mill